Simplifying Traffic Anomaly Detection with Video Foundation Models: Experiments

 \subsection{Can an encoder-only model outperform specialized TAD methods?}

 To answer this question, we evaluate models along three critical axes: classification performance, generalization, and efficiency, as shown in~\cref{tab:performance_comparison_auc}.
 We select a range of recent top-performing methods proposed for the TAD task.
 Among encoder-only models, we apply the R(2+1)D~\cite{tran2018r2p1d} model and different sizes of VideoMAE pre-trained Video ViTs (with DAPT, see~\cref{sec:dapt}).

-The results show that these Video ViTs consistently strike a strong balance, demonstrating a good combination of predictive accuracy, generalization across domains, and computational efficiency.
-Notably, strongly pre-trained Video ViTs achieve the highest AUC\textsubscript{ROC} scores across both DoTA and DADA-2000 datasets, both in-domain and in cross-dataset evaluation, while being highly efficient with a low memory footprint.
+The results show that these Video ViTs consistently strike a strong balance, demonstrating a good combination of predictive accuracy, generalization across datasets, and computational efficiency.
+Notably, Video ViTs with advanced pre-training achieve the highest AUC\textsubscript{ROC} scores across both DoTA and DADA-2000 datasets, both in-domain and in cross-dataset evaluation, while being highly efficient with a low memory footprint.
 In contrast, specialized TAD-specific models not only demonstrate lower classification performance but also incur substantially higher computational costs and latency.
 R(2+1)D and ResNet+NST, while being highly efficient, fall short in predictive quality.
-This confirms that we can outperform specialized, multi-component TAD methods with a simple encoder-only model by applying a Video ViT with strong pre-training.
+This confirms that we can outperform specialized, multi-component TAD methods with a simple encoder-only model by applying a Video ViT with advanced pre-training.
+A more detailed comparison is provided in~\cref{sup:sec:comparison_sota}.